Tracardi/tracardi-api/docs/flow/actions/lang_detection_action.md

 # Language detection Plugin

-The purpose of this plugin is detect language from given string with meaningcloud API
+The purpose of this plugin is to detect language from given string with meaningcloud API

 # Configuration